BitBagCommerce/SyliusInPostPlugin/doc/known_issues.md

 * Use both commands `assets:install` and `sylius:theme:assets:install` without `--symlink` option

 ### Sandbox - Select inPost point ###
 * When you place an order in the test environment, make sure that you select a parcel collection point from the map of the Sandbox.
-You can find the map of available collection points in the test environment at sandbox-manager.paczkomaty.pl.
+You can find the map of available collection points in the test environment at https://sandbox-manager.paczkomaty.pl.
 Selecting a point that doesn't exist on the test map may result in errors.